 Gaining experience in Canada can be very important for international students, especially if you are considering staying in Canada after graduation.
-Your resume and cover letter can help open some doors, but the format and style may be different from your home country.
-We have compiled some common tips about resumes and cover letters, which can help international students who are not familiar with North American standards.
-Also, check out the samples for international students under our Resume and Cover Letter Toolkit.
+Your résumé and cover letter can help open some doors, but the format and style may be different from your home country (or other places where you have lived).
+Here we have compiled some common tips about résumés and cover letters, which can help international students who are not familiar with North American standards.

 1. Tip 1

 Make sure you represent all your strengths, skills and experiences – including your paid and unpaid work, extracurricular activities, and volunteering experience.
-Use action words to articulate all relevant skills with concrete examples of how you developed each skill.
-Use bullets and accomplishment statements to provide evidence of the skills that the employer is looking for.
+Then use action words to articulate all relevant skills with concrete examples of how you developed them.
+And don’t forget to employ bullets and accomplishment statements to provide evidence of the skills that the employers are looking for.

 2. Tip 2

-Experience in a family business and personal project can demonstrate a variety of skills; make sure you convey these to the employer.
-Do not dismiss your personal experience or projects if they are relevant to the job position that you are applying for.
+Experience in a family business and personal project can demonstrate a variety of skills, so make sure you can convey them to potential employers.
+So, do not dismiss your personal experience or projects if they are relevant to the job position that you are applying for.

 3. Tip 3

 Include your contact information, such as email address and phone number.
-Don’t include personal information such as age, marital status, nationality, visa status, social insurance number, or photo.
+But don’t include personal information such as age, marital status, nationality, visa status, social insurance number, or photo.

 4. Tip 4

-For your references, prepare a separate sheet with your reference information - you only need the company/organization name, a city location and country if it is not located in Canada.
-Consult our References tip sheet for more information on this.
-Don’t include references on your resume.
+For your references, prepare a separate sheet with all the relevant information.
+In addition to the names and contact information of your references, you need to include the company/organization name, a city location and country, if it is not located in Canada.
+However, please have in mind that potential employers may ask for local references only and you can double check first if international references are acceptable.
+For more information on this topic, please consult our References tip sheet for more information on this.
+Don’t include references on your résumé.

 5. Tip 5

 You may include fluency in languages, but you don’t need to do unnecessary self-disclosure with regards to which language is your mother language.
-Also, it would be better to indicate Bilingual (eg. English and Chinese) or multilingual (eg. English, German, Hindu, and basic Spanish).
+Also, you can indicate if you are Bilingual (eg. English and Chinese) or multilingual (e.g., English, German, Hindu, and basic Spanish).
 Keep in mind that you do not need to indicate your English competence as fluency is assumed since you are studying at an English language university.

 6. Tip 6